-Day 1 - Historical Centre Walking Tour & Basílica del Voto Nacional
+Day 1 in Quito - Historical Centre Walking Tour & Basílica del Voto Nacional

 Breakfast - En Dulce or Honey Cafe